mvantellingen/python-zeep/docs/client.rst

     client.service.X()

     # The operation can also be called via an __getitem__ call.
-    # This is usefull if the operation name is not a valid
+    # This is useful if the operation name is not a valid
     # python attribute name.
     client.service['X-Y']()

 Using non-default bindings
 --------------------------
-As mentioned by default Zeep picks the first binding in the wsdl as the default.
-This binding is availble via ``client.service``.
+As mentioned by default Zeep picks the first binding in the WSDL as the default.
+This binding is available via ``client.service``.
 To use a specific binding you can use the ``bind()`` method on the client object: